 We regret that we are unable to offer admission to all qualified applicants.
 UCSB does not set aside space in our class for students who appeal admission decisions.
 Every application has gone through extensive reviews.
 For more information on the selection process, please visit our Freshman Selection Criteria

 and Transfer Eligibility and Selection

 For an appeal to have merit, it must bring to light new information that was not present in the application—information that clearly shows the student to be stronger overall than had been earlier evidenced.

-To appeal for fall quarter 2014, send us a letter requesting that we reconsider your application.
+To appeal for fall quarter 2017, send us a letter requesting that we reconsider your application.
 The letter must be written by the applicant.
 Appeals received after the deadline may not be considered.
 Email or fax submissions will not be reviewed.
-Postmark Deadline

 Submitting an Appeal

-- We recommend that you include copies of all high school and college transcripts.
+- We strongly recommend that you include copies of all high school and college transcripts.